Jacqueline Kennedy's 1962 goodwill tour of India and Pakistan

-Jacqueline Kennedy took a goodwill tour of India and Pakistan in 1962.
-While the media gave widespread coverage on her fashion style, she functioned as an informal diplomat and developed her interest in arts and architecture, returning to India in later years to co-produce a book on Indian artwork.
+In March 1962, Jacqueline Kennedy embarked on a goodwill tour of India and Pakistan, serving in an unofficial diplomatic capacity.
+While media attention largely focused on her fashion and public image, the visit also marked a deepening of her engagement with the arts and architecture of the region.
+In subsequent years, she returned to India to co-produce a publication on Indian art.

-Accompanied by her sister Lee Radziwill, and as guest of John Kenneth Galbraith, the United States ambassador to India, Kennedy arrived in India on 12 March on an Air India flight.
-She first spent time with Prime Minister Jawaharlal Nehru, and subsequently visited, Fatehpur Sikri, Agra, Varanasi, Udaipur and Jaipur, before moving to Amber Fort and City Palace.
-On 21 March she left India to begin a five day tour in Pakistan, where she was greeted by President Mohammad Ayub Khan.
+Accompanied by her sister Lee Radziwill, and as guest of U.S. ambassador to India John Kenneth Galbraith, Kennedy arrived in New Delhi on 12 March on an Air India flight.
+She spent time with Prime Minister Jawaharlal Nehru before visiting Fatehpur Sikri, Agra, Varanasi, Udaipur and Jaipur.
+On 21 March, Kennedy left India to begin a five day tour in Pakistan, where she was greeted by President Ayub Khan.

-Life estimated she wore 22 different outfits during the first nine days.
-Her visit to India likely influenced some of her later sari-like gowns.
+American magazine Life estimated Kennedy wore 22 different outfits during her first nine days in India.
+The goodwill tour likely influenced some of Kennedy's later sari-like gowns.
 Some criticism was made of Kennedy being kept away from India's poverty, but the whole tour was generally aired favourably by the press.
 In 2019, her sister's personal photo albums of the trip went on auction at Christie's, New York.

 Planning

-According to United States Secret Service agent Clint Hill, a plan for a 17-day India trip for Jacqueline Kennedy was eventually trimmed to nine.
+According to United States Secret Service agent Clint Hill, a plan for a 17-day goodwill tour to India by Jacqueline Kennedy was eventually trimmed to nine.
 The private visit was initially scheduled for January 1962, but rescheduled for March due to at first the then recent annexation of Goa and resulting deterioration in US-Indian relations, and then Kennedy's cold.
 It was made semi-official and extended with five additional days in Pakistan.
 The combined trip came to be known as the "goodwill tour".
 Her purpose was to improve relations with the US.
 According to Joan Braden, one of the reporters on the tour, Kennedy did much background reading on Indian history beforehand.
 This included reading several volumes of Sarvepalli Radhakrishnan's books on philosophy.

-B.K.
-Nehru, then India's Ambassador in the US, noted in his memoirs that, on her husband's instruction, Kennedy sought his advice as to how to make the greatest possible "public impression in India for American friendship for and appreciation of India", to which he suggested she travel by Air India.
-The interior of the aircraft front, for the sisters, was transformed to provide as much comfort as Air Force One, and to the rear accommodated the large press team.
-The United States Information Agency prioritised the tour as important enough to allocate its filming to a Hollywood producer and cameraman, rather the usual documentary team.
+India's ambassador to the U.S., Braj Kumar Nehru, noted in his memoirs that on her husband's instruction, Kennedy sought his advice as to how to make the greatest possible "public impression in India for American friendship for and appreciation of India".
+Nehru suggested she travel by Air India.
+The interior of the aircraft front, for the sisters, was transformed to provide as much comfort as Air Force One, and to the rear accommodated a large press team.
+The United States Information Agency prioritised the tour as important enough to allocate its filming to a Hollywood producer and cameraman, rather than the usual documentary team.
 Accompanying Kennedy were speech writers, personal attendants, photographers, aides and secret service agents.
 She also had with her, Tish Baldridge, her secretary, and Cecil W. Stoughton, the official tour photographer.